 Our mission: supporting community health and development through collaborative research and evaluation, teaching and training, and technical support and capacity building.

-Since 2004, the KU Work Group has been continually designated as a World Health Organization Collaborating Centre for Community Health and Development.
+Since 2004, the Center for Community Health and Development has been continually designated as a World Health Organization Collaborating Centre for Community Health and Development.

 Jomella Watson-Thompson Joins KU Center for Service Learning as Senior Faculty Associate

 Congratulations to Associate Director for Community Participation and Research, Jomella Watson-Thompson, who is joining the KU Center for Service Learning as senior faculty associate.
 Watson-Thompson’s experience developing service-learning and community-engaged scholarship and partnerships will help expand engaged scholarship opportunities for KU students.
 Read more.

 At the Global Youth Economic Opportunities Summit, USAID Agency Youth Coordinator Michael McCabe announced YouthLead, a new online platform for young global changemakers.
 We couldn't be happier to have the Community Tool Box serve as a content sponsor for this new platform, empowering young changemakers with tools for change from the Community Tool Box.The platform will serve as a collaborative marketplace where young changemakers can forge connections with a community of peers and scale their innovations.
 While focused on youth from the Global South, the platform is available globally.

 Kansas City Youth Violence Prevention Project Featured on KCUR Up to Date

 Associate director Vicki Collie-Akers and other members of the Healthy Communities Study presented findings about what communities are doing across the US to prevent or address childhood obesity at the American Public Health Association (APHA) annual meeting in Atlanta.